robzach/capitalism-works-for-me/readme.md

 Move CAPIT, ALISM, and sign bracket crates to FMS warehouse for temporary storage.

+## 5/21/18 6:30–8 p.m.

+Compiling work log and accounting for all purchases.

-## Hours worked up to this point: 61.5 hours
+## Hours worked up to this point: 63 hours

 # replacement parts purchase accounting